Qitai Radio Telescope: Antenna

 The QTT is a Gregorian parabolic antenna with an active main surface to correct the deformation caused by gravity.
 The antenna has an azimuth-elevation structure on a wheel-and-track mount.
 The back of the antenna has design similarities to the umbrella-like structure of the Eiffelsberg telescope.
 To reduce dead load and thermal deformation, the sub-reflector will use carbon fiber-reinforced plastic.
 The telescope can switch between Gregorian and primary focus.
-For the primary focus it uses the prime focus platform (PEP).
-The PEP is aligned to one of the quadruple legs in stow mode and it is moved horizontally over the sub-reflector in primary operation mode.
-The PEP contains receivers and auxiliary equipment.
-To access the telescope an elevator, stairs, catwalks, platforms and a crane is part of the antenna.
+For the primary focus it uses the prime focus platform (PFP).
+The PFP is aligned to one of the quadruple legs in stow mode and it is moved horizontally over the sub-reflector in primary operation mode.
+The PFP contains receivers and auxiliary equipment.
+To access the telescope an elevator, stairs, catwalks, platforms and a crane are part of the antenna.

 Receivers

 The QTT will contain broadband, ultra wide-band (UWB), multi-beam and phased array feeds (PAF) low-noise cryogenic receivers from 40 cm to 3 mm bands, all linearly polarized.
 Currently only 40 cm to 1.3 cm receivers are planned.